 The Limitation of Actions Act 1974 (Qld) sets out limitation periods for the commencement of various actions in Queensland.
 Therefore it is important to seek legal advice promptly to ensure your claim is filed before the limitation of time expires.

 If you want to dispute the claim, we will assist you in filing a Form 6 – Notice of intention to defend (UCPR) and a Form 17 – Defence (UCPR).
-If you have been served with a QCAT claim we can assist you in filing your defence and if appropriate seek leave for you to be represented at the hearing.
+If you have been served with a QCAT claim we can assist you in filing your defence however in the usual course you will need to represent yourself at the hearing.

 We are a Gold Coast firm of solicitors who specialise in dispute resolution.
 The director, Samantha Dillon, a senior lawyer has extensive experience in dispute resolution and mediation.

 The parties to any litigation matter are usually required to attend mediation or other alternative dispute resolution before attending a hearing or trial.
-In our experience, most matters now are settled between the parties without the need to attend a court hearing.
+In our experience, most matters now are settled between the parties without the need to attend a trial.

 Mediation is a method of resolving matters from minor debt disputes to disagreements under multi-million dollar commercial contracts.